 Mindwaves-Music was born in the end of 2007 in Berlin as an electronic music label, owned and operated by Pat

-Flanders.
-Aim is to showcase the finest of downtempo electronica and other intelligent yet indefinable dance and chill beats to the world of music lovers....more
+Aim is to showcase fine downtempo electronica and other intelligent yet indefinable dance and chill beats to the world of extraordinary music lovers....more